CCurl/c5/README.md

 - c5.c      - The VM
 - c5.h      - Definitions
 - system.c  - System-specific support and `main()` function
-- boot.c5   - The Forth bootstrap source code
+- boot.f    - The Forth bootstrap source code

-**Note:** The default boot.c5 is just what I use for interactive use.<br/>
+**Note:** The default boot.f is just what I use for interactive use.<br/>
 You are 100% free to modify it in any way you desire for your own purposes.<br/>

 ## Building c5